WCSin01/id_weather/README.md

 To use the `id_weather` application, follow these steps:

+Either install the `weather-app.apk` file on an Android device, or, to install a development copy manually:

 1. Download Android Studio for your operating system:
    - For Mac: [Download Android Studio for Mac](https://developer.android.com/studio#downloads)
    - For Windows: [Download Android Studio for Windows](https://developer.android.com/studio#downloads)